PythonTrier/pythontrier.github.io/_posts/2017-04-25-Virtual-Environments-Part-II.md

 virtualenvwrapper.user_scripts creating /Users/Steglitz/Envs/testEnv/bin/get_env_details
 ```

-The problem one may run into is when you want a version that existed prior to when you installed Python with Brew.
+The problem you may run into is when you want a version that existed prior to when you installed Python with Brew.
 The
 repository for previous formula versions has been deprecated, which has led to several articles and StackOverflow
 questions on how to fill this void.